Case study · Farmcrowdy · 2019 to 2021

 01 · Go to the field

 The roadmap questions could not be answered from Lagos.
-I travelled across 29 states to sit with the farmers and field technicians using the products, and the field kept correcting my assumptions.
-The biggest correction: many farmers didn't own smartphones.
-Not couldn't use.
-Didn't own.
+I travelled across 29 states to sit with the farmers and field technicians using the products.
+Each visit changed something in the roadmap.
+The most important finding was simple: many farmers did not own smartphones.

 02 · Design around it

-So the product met them where they were.
+We added ways to use the service without a smartphone.
 We introduced SMS intake: text what you need and when you need it to a number, and it lands in our database for dispatch.
 We introduced micro-payment plans so a farmer could buy a smartphone in instalments, and for those who couldn't, we supplied the phone and recovered the cost gradually from the harvest revenue we helped generate.

 03 · Growth in steps